The Right Questions to Ask About Your Next Residential Garage Door

 What Does R-Value Mean?

-The R-Value of a residential entry door or garage door is a way to note the thermal efficiency of a door — a fancy way of saying how well the door insulates its enclosure.
+The R-Value of a residential garage door is a way to note the thermal efficiency of a door — a fancy way of saying how well the door insulates its enclosure.
 R-Value is often used as a way to show if a door is energy-efficient.
 The value is also based on the thickness of the insulation in your door as well as the chemical properties of the door’s materials.
 However, it’s not always easy to judge a door on its R-Value because there are differences between how doors are rated and what the values themselves represent.

 Ask About What’s Advertised

 While the majority of manufacturers will list an R-Value based on the overall thermal efficiency of the door, others have previously provided values based on a select part of the door.
 For example, calculating based on the center-most panel on a door usually bumps up the R-Value compared to calculations that average it across the entire door.

 You might not get what you’re expecting if you get a door with an R-Value that only applies to the best panel.
 Always ask your door provider and installer to avoid using a door that isn’t what you want.

 Ask About Your Residential Garage Door Service and Replacement

 Your garage door is a statement.
 When you put the finishing touches on your door, ask if its R-Value may have changed along the way.
 Adding windows and glass to your door can reduce the R-Value because there is a gap in the insulation or thickness of your door.
 You can choose to use insulated glass or double-pane glass, but that may also increase your cost without giving you a big boost to R-Value.